frankieparino20-eng/CCM101FrankieParino/Laboratory 03-Multi-Cloud-Explorer/reflection.md

 # Activity Reflection

-After doing this mission, I learned more about AWS, Azure, and Google Cloud Platform.
+After doing this activity, I learned more about AWS, Azure, and Google Cloud Platform.
 Before this activity, I only knew that they were cloud providers, but I learned that they have many different services and each one has its own strengths.

 The cloud platform that impressed me the most is Microsoft Azure.
 I chose Azure because it works well with Microsoft products and services.
 I also found out that AWS and GCP have many useful services, so I think the best choice still depends on what the company needs.